rahul-gharat/dronahq-docs/docs/reference/controls/data-store.md

 | Default Selected Item Index | Specifies the selected row by setting an index value.
 Assigning a value of 0 sets the default selected value for the control. |
 | Value                   | Defines the data to be stored within the Data Store in JSON array format.                          |

-## Control Outputs

-The Data Store control is primarily for data storage and retrieval and doesn't directly produce specific outputs that can be displayed or utilized.

 ## Events